-The other day we looked at eco-friendly movies for kids.
-Sadly, in my opinion, there are few decent green movies for kids.
+Recently we looked at eco-friendly movies for kids.
+Sadly, there are few decent green movies for kids.
 In fact, if you remember, my son Cedar only pointed out two he liked.

 Still, it’s not like Cedar never ever watches movies.
 Like any kid, he does like movies.
 Plus, so long as you don’t sit in front of screens 24/7, movie night can be a fun time for families.
 I don’t want him watching total junk though or stuff that’s very inappropriate.
 That said, I figured we’d veer off green issues for today and discuss some of the better kid movies around – in case you’re looking.